Estate Planning & Elder Law · Racine, Wisconsin

 Why families choose Rebecca

 Most estate planning is delivered by firms that pass you between paralegals, associates, and a partner you only meet at signing.
-Rebecca runs her practice the other way.
-She is the attorney you talk to on day one, the attorney who drafts your plan, and the attorney who answers the phone when something changes three years later.
+Attorney Mason runs her practice the other way.
+She is the attorney you talk to on day one, the attorney who drafts your plan, and the attorney who answers your questions when something changes three years later.

-For probate and guardianship, that continuity matters even more.
-Losing a parent or filing a guardianship petition for a parent is already hard.
-Having one person who knows the whole situation — and whose office is walking distance from the courthouse — takes one thing off your list.
+For probates and guardianships, that continuity matters even more.
+Losing a parent or filing a guardianship petition for a loved one is already hard.
+Having one person who specializes in this area and knows your particular situation can make these situations a little easier.

 About Rebecca Start a conversation